-- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the former parish of St Aloysius within the parish of St Aloysius and St James (see note 3) - 3.
-Other Catholic children. (see note 3) - 4.
-Other looked after and previously looked after children. (see note 2) - 5.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5)
+- 1. Catholic looked after and previously looked after Catholic children (see notes 2 and 3). - 2.
+Catholic Children who attend a Catholic feeder primary school (see note 3&14).

-- 6. Children with a sibling attending the Federation of St Aloysius in September 2022 to September 2024. (see note 9) - 7.
-Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 8.
-Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 9.
-Any other children.
+- 3. Other Catholic children (see note 3). - 4.
+Other looked after and previously looked after children (see note 2). - 5.
+Catechumens and members of an Eastern Christian Church (see note 4). - 6.
+Other children who attend a Catholic feeder school. (see note 14&15) - 7.
+Up to 25 students to be admitted based on football aptitude as determined by Improtech Soccer Limited (see note 11). - 8.
+Children of other Christian denominations whose membership is evidenced by a minister or faith leader (see note 6) - 9.
+Children of other faiths whose membership is evidenced by a minister or faith leader (see note 7). - 10.
+Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made (see note 12). - 11.
+Other children.